Link Search Menu Expand Document Copy Check Copy

 Question 2: What is a heuristic?
-What role, if any, do heuristic play in explaining ethical judgement?
+What role, if any, do heuristics play in explaining ethical judgements?

 Hints